-You can synchronize GitHub issues with Jira or other supported issue trackers.
+You can synchronize GitHub issues and pull requests with Jira or other supported issue trackers.

 Exalate has a distributed architecture.
 An Exalate app for GitHub is responsible for translating issue tracker based information to a common issue format (and the other way around).